Cray-HPE/docs-csm/operations/network/management_network/canu/quick_start_guide_to_canu.md

 ```bash
 canu --help
 ```

-or for a specific command:
+or for a specific command like validating network cabling:

 ```bash
 canu validate network cabling --help